Kids Dinosaur Puzzles for toddlers, preschoolers, and kindergartners to promote fine motor control, problem-solving skills, and STEM learning.

 Once Adrian turned three years old, puzzles have been captivating him, offering countless hours of mindful concentration, while developing his physical, cognitive, and emotional skills.
-In the process of solving a puzzle, he is also developing fine and gross motor skills and hand-eye coordination.
-He learns to think logically: for example, with larger puzzles he starts with the "corners" and then a "border" before filling in the pieces in the middle.
-He is also developing problem-solving skills: "Where does this piece fit?"
-Moreover, puzzles help with shape recognition and assist in enhancing memory.
+And, he has a big affection for dinosaurs, so Dinosaur Puzzles For Preschoolers helped him develop fine motor skills and hand-eye coordination.
+Besides while assembling a puzzle, a child learns to think logically.
+For example, with larger puzzles, Adrian would start with the “corners” and then a “border” before filling in the pieces in the middle.
+Moreover, a child is also developing problem-solving skills: “Where does this piece fit?”
+Additionally, puzzles help with shape recognition and assist in enhancing memory.
 Finally, puzzle-play encourages goal setting and patience—both of which are rewarded when the puzzle is completed!

-We are very excited to have come across a new way of puzzle making DIY craft, where a child discovers a new world of artistic possibilities by creating a mosaic art with a prehistoric "Do It Yourself" kit.
-T-Rex Wooden Mosaic Kid's Wall Art Kit (buy here) comes with 97 different size cylinder-pieces mosaic, and is designed to increase child's hand-eye coordination, awareness of pattern, and logical sequences.
+We are very excited to have come across a new way of puzzle making DIY craft, where a child discovers a new world of artistic possibilities by creating mosaic art with a prehistoric “Do It Yourself” kit dinosaur puzzle for kids.
+T-Rex Wooden Mosaic Kid’s Wall Art Kit (buy here) comes with 97 different size cylinder-pieces mosaic and is designed to increase child’s hand-eye coordination, awareness of pattern, and logical sequences.

 The puzzle board and pieces are made of wood, finished with non-toxic finishes.
 This puzzle is designed for children three-years of age or older.
 Once the sticker is removed, the illustrative pattern is exposed on the board.